csula/cs590-fall-2015/README.md

 * Lecture 1: [Introduction](documents/notes/01_introduction.md) and [Functional Primer](documents/notes/02_functional-primer.md).

-  * There are a few reading (and video watching) assignments.
-They are light on theory and more on practice sprinkled with the discussion of a novel software architecture called BOT.
+* Regarding the reading and video-watching assignments, they are light on theory and more on practice.
+Note that the reading assignments are required.
+In otherwords, you will be asked about them on the quiz.

+  * Quiz tip 1: Understand the basic tenets of a BOT architecture.

+  * Quiz tip 2: Practice code found in chapter 3 of [Clojure for the Brave and True](http://www.braveclojure.com/).

 * A number of students have asked if they can attend a different session than the one that they are assigned to attend.
 My short answer is: it should be fine.
 However, please keep in mind that once you attend a different session, you need to stick to that session.
 This is because of the varying class dynamics and pace.